 It’s surprising really, but simple buttered steamed cabbage is a delicacy.
-Steaming transforms the bitter vegetable into a delectable dish, and it’s so inexpensive too!
+Steaming transforms this vegetable into a delectable dish!

 It may not look like much.
 But this simple steamed cabbage, seasoned with butter and garlic, is a delicacy.